wp-orbit/deprecated-taxonomies/code/Pivoter/readme.md

 # Taxonomy Pivoter

-The TaxonomyPivoter class utilizes WordPress's taxonomy system to establish relationships between:
+The TaxonomyPivoter class utilizes WordPress's taxonomy system to establish custom relationships between:

 - posts and posts
 - posts and users